 \subsubsection{Quantifying plausibility}

-Physicians' average quantitative rating on heatmap quality had a higher Pearson's r correlation with MSFI (0.45) compared with FP (0.36).
-Physicians' inter-rater agreement on the heatmap quality assessment was low: Krippendorff's Alpha is 0.464 (cutoff value $\geq$ 0.667~\cite{krippendorff2004content}), and Fleiss' kappa is 0.008 (with 1 for perfect agreement and 0 for poor agreement).
+Physicians' average quantitative rating on heatmap quality had a higher Pearson's r correlation with MSFI ($r(53)=0.59$, $p<0.001$) compared with FP ($r(53)=0.57$, $p<0.001$).
+Therefore, we resorted to quantifying the human assessment of explanation plausibility using MSFI score, while reporting the results using FP measure in Supplementary S2.
+In addition, physicians' inter-rater agreement on the heatmap quality assessment was low: Krippendorff's Alpha is 0.528 (cutoff value $\geq$ 0.667~\citep{krippendorff2004content}), and Fleiss' kappa is 0.009 (with 1 for perfect agreement and 0 for poor agreement).
 This indicates that doctors' judgment of heatmap quality could be very subjective, which aligns with qualitative findings on U5.2.
 Bias and limitation of physicians’ quantitative rating.
-Given such case, we resort to quantifying the human assessment of explanation plausibility using MSFI score, which had a higher correlation compared with FP.